William Harold Holbrook 1924 – 2019

 One of the blessings of spending time at home during the pandemic shutdown has been having time to reminisce with friends.
 Recently, California dog fancier Janine Walker-Keith of Incandescent Collies and I shared many old stories about one of our mutual favorites, AKC Field Rep. William “Bill” Holbrook, who passed away in 2019.

 During the 1992 American Kennel Club Judges Institute in Ontario, California, I was shaken from my bed by my first earthquake experience.
 Having seen the movies about the great San Francisco quake too many times, I was totally terrified!!!
-I called my parents, Roy and Hazel Ayers, in Atlanta and they told me to find our close family friend, Bill Holbrook, and go stay with him.
+I called my parents, Roy and Hazel Ayers, in Atlanta and they told me to find our close family friend, William Holbrook, and go stay with him.
 My husband, Jim, agreed.
 They knew Bill would take care of me.

 I ran from my room to find the male leaders of the Institute gathered for breakfast.
 They realized I was shocked with fear, but when I told them my parents told me to “stay” with Bill Holbrook, you can just imagine the kidding that took place.
 I will always remember the hysterical stories Jack Ward, Harry Smith, Dr. James Edwards, and Ted Kjellstrom continually repeated about that incident.